doubtfire-lms/docs.formatif.io/guides/developer/installation-mac.md

 ---
-title: Installing Doubtfire on macOS
+title: Installing Formatif on macOS
 summary: Guides the user through an installation on macOS
 authors: macite, jakerenzella
 ---

-To get Doubtfire installed on macOS, follow the steps below:
+To get Formatif installed on macOS, follow the steps below:

-Once you have all of these steps complete you should be setup and ready to using Doubtfire.
+Once you have all of these steps complete you should be setup and ready to using Formatif.

 ---

+# A Note on Namespaces

+Formatif is the name for a project previously named "Doubtfire".
+While all outward presenting aspects of the tool are branded as Formatif, the codebase and diagrams below may make frequent references to "Doubtfire".
+This is always refering to Formatif.

 # Step 1: Installing doubtfire-api